Coat of arms of Brisbane: Description

 The palm leaves in the crest are a symbol of victory included as a compliment from the Council to the valour of Australian Defence Force.

 Valour, honour and high-mettled attributes are conveyed by the leopard in the crest.
 The colours of the city, blue and gold, are indicated by the top wreath.

+Blazon

+The blazon (heraldic description) is as follows: